tcltk/tcllib/embedded/md/tcllib/files/modules/markdown/markdown.md

 # <a name='section3'></a>Bugs, Ideas, Feedback

-This document, and the package it describes, will undoubtedly contain bugs and other problems\.
-Please report such in the category *textutil* of the [Tcllib Trackers](http://core\.tcl\.tk/tcllib/reportlist)\.
-Please also report any ideas for enhancements you may have for either package and/or documentation\.
+If you find errors in this document or bugs or problems with the package it describes, or if you want to suggest improvements for the documentation or the package, please use the [Tcllib Trackers](http://core\.tcl\.tk/tcllib/reportlist) and specify *textutil* as the category\.

 When proposing code changes, please provide *unified diffs*, i\.e the output of __diff \-u__\.